 The CUNY logo should be used on all official materials.
 The logo should appear as PMS 286C, 100% black or in 100% white (on a dark or busy background).

-For complete a list of CUNY logo files, please visit www2.cuny.edu/about/administration/offices/communications-marketing/services/marketing/downloads
+For complete a list of CUNY logo files, please visit: www.cuny.edu/about/administration/offices/communications-marketing/university-identity